9 Tips to make Better Stock Photos

 1. Shoot what’s around you

-Unless you are living in a city with a lot of socio-religious and ethnic diversity, you are likely to find it difficult to tap models of wide variety.
+Unless you are living in a city with a lot of socio-religious and ethnic diversity, you are likely to find it difficult to tap models of a wide variety.
 But this is not a serious problem.

 Most stock websites look for contributions which are regional in nature and agencies now want photos that don’t have the clichéd stock photo look of people posing in a studio.

-In other words even if you work is focused at a specific corner of the globe it is a boon and not a curse.
+In other words, even if you work is focused at a specific corner of the globe it is a boon and not a curse.
 Your focus on a specific culture or a particular way of life will work to your advantage.

 2. Compose for copy

-As a budding stock photographer you would probably be unaware of this but after a couple of rejections this is bound to become second nature to you.
+As a budding stock photographer you would probably be unaware of this but after a couple of rejections, this is bound to become second nature to you.

 For web and most other print publications, such as advertisements and features, your images must: